rabbitt/smtp_proxy/README.md

 smtp_proxy
 ==========

-ruby version of smtpprox written originall by bet@rahul.net
+ruby version of smtpprox written originally in perl by bet@rahul.net